gsoules/MkDocs/digital-archive/docs/archivist/what-gets-searched.md

 is related to.

-If you are logged-in to the Digital Archive, you'll see each item's score in Table view when the Display layout is selected.
+If you are logged-in to the Digital Archive, you'll see each item's score in **_Table View_** when the Details layout is selected.
+If you don't want to see the score, your administrator can prevent it from appearing.

 ## Fuzzy searching